 However, it was only after we took the first step when I realized that reality can be very different from initial expectations!!

-The team is caught in a decision making dilemma; without a Team leader, a discussion on a small decision can drag on for three or four days.
+The team gets caught in a decision making dilemma; without a Team Leader, a discussion about a small decision can drag on for three or four days.
 Without a supervisory role to communicate information, the team’s direction is not aligned to the department and company’s direction.
 Daily stand up meetings are just for the sake of putting on a show as team members work separately.
-Senior members feel that it is a waste of time to coach the juniors, whereas junior members feel that the seniors are just doing what they like instead of attending to their duties.
-All these, let alone the departure of Titaners who are not accustomed to the new way of working during this phase of transformation, created a period of tumult in the company.
+Senior members feel that it is a waste of time to coach the juniors; whereas junior members feel that the seniors are just doing what they like instead of attending to their duties.
+All these, let alone the departure of Titaners who are not accustomed to the new way of working during this phase of transformation, created a period of turmoil in the company.

-It was only after a year or two into our Agile adoption that the chaotic situation gradually resolved as we grasped the spirit of Agile.
+It was only after a year or two into our Agile transformation that the chaotic situation gradually resolved as we internalized the spirit of Agile.
 Nevertheless, it took an unimaginable amount of our time, attention and effort.

 Reflecting on our past 5 years of experience with Agile, if it were possible for us to start all over again, there are some practices we might have changed to simplify the process, such as: